fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 * [ ] Proof using .NET DataFrame APIs
 * [ ] "another popular library to validate with is StackExchange.Redis, which relies heavily on implicit operators for keys and values in redis"

+* [ ] Should there be a TDC from int32<measure> to int64<measure> given that int32 auto-widens to int64?

+* [ ] Should there be a TDC from function types _ -> _ to System.Delegate.
+This comes up in "minimal APIs" which take System.Delegate as an argument.
+See https://github.com/halter73/HoudiniPlaygroundFSharp/pull/3/files for an example of the kind of change this would allow.
+The RFC includes the existing TDC from function types to specific delegate types.
+However this doesn't get us to the base type System.Delegate